Category Archives: Devotional Thoughts

 “A man with leprosy came and knelt in front of Jesus, begging to be healed.
 “If you are willing, you can heal me and make me clean,” he said.
 Moved with compassion, Jesus reached out and touched him.
 “I am willing,” he said.
 “Be healed!”
 Instantly the leprosy disappeared, and the man was healed.
 Mark 1:40-42.

-Snapshot: Men with Hard Hearts
+Jesus and Men with Hard Hearts

+In this picture, we see men sitting in the chief seats and a commoner seated on the floor.
+The We see critical eyes and cold hard stares in this circle.
+This ma seated on the floor has a withered hand.
+His eyes show sadness and fear.
 Also in the picture is a young rabbi who is looking with compassion on the man with the withered hand.
-He calls this man forward and heals him.
-In the next photo we see indignation and grief on the young rabbi’s face while we see anger and hatred on the faces of the men in the chief seats.
+The men sitting in the chief seats He calls this man forward and heals him.
+In the next photo we see indignation and grief on the young rabbi’s face, and hatred on the faces of the men in the chief seats.

 It is said that after this compassionate healing took place, the men of the chief seats met in a group and conspired to kill the young rabbi.
 (See Mark 3:1-6)

-In times when I am discouraged; feeling hurt and alone; misunderstood; let down by others; weary and tired of life, or guilty of sin, I pull out these truths of God.
+In times when I am discouraged; feeling hurt and alone; misunderstood; let down by others; weary and tired, or guilty of sin, I pull out these truths of God.
 I look at them carefully.
 I put my faith in God anew and trust His compassion for me.
 I am reminded I am not alone.
 I have a Father who understands, who cares and whose compassion is active in my life.

-“I will rejoice and be glad in Your steadfast love, because You have seen my affliction;
+“I will rejoice and be glad in your steadfast love, because you have seen my affliction;

 The God Who Sees